dylan-lang/opendylan/documentation/getting-started/source/projects/index.rst

    Functional-Dylan is the default library for use in new projects.

 So, by default, a project would use the library Functional-Dylan.
-(Note that `See Functional-Dylan is the default library for use in new projects.
-Your copy of Open Dylan may have more library groups.
+(Note that Functional-Dylan is the default library for use in new projects.
+Your copy of Open Dylan may have more library groups.)

 If we now select Functional-Dylan in the Library list, we can see which modules from the Functional-Dylan library a default project would